oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 * Clarify that the client id is an opaque string
 * Extensions may define additional error codes on a resource request
 * Improved formatting for error field definitions
+* Moved and expanded "scope" definition to introduction section

 -09